-A population of 2300 is planned to be accommodated in the Hamlet.
+A population of approximately 2200 is planned to be accommodated in the Hamlet.
 New development shall be provided on full municipal services unless otherwise identified by this Plan and the Town's Official Plan.
-Accessory apartments are permitted on private services as long as well and septic facilities are adequate and available to accommodate an additional dwelling unit, in accordance with the Town's Official Plan
+Accessory apartments are permitted on private services as long as well and septic facilities are adequate and available to accommodate an additional dwelling unit, in accordance with the Town's Official Plan.

-H4.3.2 Natural Heritage System
+H4.3.2 NATURAL HERITAGE SYSTEM

-The natural areas within the Secondary Plan are currently identified through Provincial, Regional and local designations and policies in addition to the policies and regulation of the Credit Valley Conservation (CVC).
+The natural heritage features and areas within the Secondary Plan are currently identified through Provincial, Regional and local designations and policies in addition to the policies and regulation of the Credit Valley Conservation (CVC).

 The Natural Heritage System is defined by the Region of Halton as a critical component of a healthy community and helps to define the character of the area.
-The Natural Heritage System reflects the systems approach taken to ensure the protection, preservation and enhancement of natural features the key features, buffers, linkages and enhancement areas and to maintain biological diversity and ecological functions of the area.
+The Natural Heritage System reflects the systems approach taken to ensure the protection, preservation and enhancement of key features and components to maintain biological diversity and ecological functions of the area.